brucemcpherson/rottler/README.md

 | apps script | yes | yes |
 | node | yes | yes |
 | javascript | yes | yes |

+### apps script sleep

+Utilities.sleep in apps script has a maximum wait time of 5mins, so if you use long rate limit periods, it's possible this will get exploded - so try to keep it smaller